cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 ### Step 8- Post migration steps

-As the [official documentation](https://docs.cilium.io/en/stable/installation/k8s-install-migration/#post-migration) suggested, we do some post migration steps, like restarting the unmanaged pods by cilium operator, enforcing NetworkPolicy, and disabling eBPF host routing which could cause short interruption.
+As the [official documentation](https://docs.cilium.io/en/stable/installation/k8s-install-migration/#post-migration) suggested, we do some post migration steps, like restarting the unmanaged pods by cilium operator, enforcing NetworkPolicy, and enabling eBPF host routing which could cause short interruption.

 ```yaml
    bpf: